mojontwins/MK1_NES/README.md

 The **game assets** included in the testers and examples (graphics, music, etc.) are [donationware](https://en.wikipedia.org/wiki/Donationware).

-If you like this, you can https://ko-fi.com/I2I0JUJ9.
+If you like this, you can [buy me a coffee](https://ko-fi.com/I2I0JUJ9).

 Have fun.